YYS13/DeepLearming_HW2/README.md

 ### 2. Design a four-Layer model can achieve 90% performance of ResNet34 (4_layer_model.ipynb)

 # How to run the code and reporduce the experiment
+## You need to clone the repository and download the Dataset from Moodle and create ./models directory for saving the model's parameters

 ## 1. Dynamic Convolution
 ### install all pakages in first cell